Belief Bias Identification: Results

 \subsubsection{Effects on Expected Value and Variance}

-In Figure \ref{fig:inference EV gross}, two biases, gambler's fallacy and optimism, stand out with prominent expected value deviations, emphasizing their substantial impact on inference.
+In Figure \ref{fig:inference EV gross}, two biases, gambler's fallacy and optimism, stand out with prominent expected value deviations ($\approx 0.38$ and $\approx 0.35$ distance units to the Bayesian posterior expected value respectively), which emphasizes their substantial impact on inference.
 In contrast, confirmation and disconfirmation bias exhibit less pronounced deviations.
-Remarkably, even after correcting for frequency in Figure \ref{fig:inf EV net}, gambler's fallacy and optimism retain their prominence, suggesting their enduring influence on biased inference.
+Remarkably, even after correcting for frequency in Figure \ref{fig:inf EV net}, gambler's fallacy and optimism retain their prominence, suggesting a clear influence on biased inference.\footnote{Figures \ref{fig:inf EV net} and \ref{fig: inf VAR net} should be interpreted ordinally.}

 Beyond these observations, Figure \ref{fig:inference EV gross} and \ref{fig:inf EV net} also reveal interesting patterns.
-The biases exerting the most substantial influence on expected value deviations cluster into two distinct categories: Motivated beliefs (optimism and pessimism), and biases associated with updating against the information signal, including gambler's fallacy.
-Additionally, there is a notable observation regarding the hot hand fallacy: While identified as the most common bias in Figure \ref{fig:count complete}, its impact on expected value deviations appears relatively modest in Figure \ref{fig:inference EV gross}.
-However, when it comes to its effect on variance, the hot hand fallacy demonstrates a notably strong influence, as can be seen in Figures \ref{fig:inf VAR gross} and \ref{fig: inf VAR net}.
+The biases exerting the most substantial influence on expected-value deviations cluster into two distinct categories: Motivated beliefs (optimism and pessimism), and biases associated with updating against the information signal, including gambler's fallacy.
+Additionally, there is a notable observation regarding the hot-hand fallacy: While identified as the most common bias in Figure \ref{fig:count complete}, its impact on expected value deviations appears relatively modest in Figure \ref{fig:inference EV gross}.
+However, when it comes to its effect on variance, the hot-hand fallacy demonstrates a notably strong influence, as can be seen in Figures \ref{fig:inf VAR gross} and \ref{fig: inf VAR net}.

 Figure \ref{fig:inf VAR gross} and \ref{fig: inf VAR net} are analogous to \ref{fig:inference EV gross} and \ref{fig:inf EV net}, but represent variance deviations with respect to the Bayesian framework instead.
-While the relative contribution of each bias appears to be quite homogeneous (Figure \ref{fig:inf VAR gross}), once we correct for the frequency such biases (Figure \ref{fig: inf VAR net}), the hot hand fallacy shows its prominence, while optimism and pessimism come second and third respectively.
+While the relative contribution of each bias appears to be quite homogeneous (Figure \ref{fig:inf VAR gross}), once we adjust for bias prevalence such biases (Figure \ref{fig: inf VAR net}), the hot-hand fallacy shows its prominence, while optimism and pessimism come second and third respectively.
 This underlines the importance of motivated-belief biases in overall inference: Both in expected-value and variance deviations.